TheRiot90/arma-bot/README.md

 # Arma 3 Discord Bot

+My cousins play on the Arma 3 server I built even when I'm not around — which is great, until something needs restarting or a modset needs switching.
+Asking them to SSH into a Linux server was never going to work.
+They're already in Discord every time they play, so that's where the controls should live.
+This bot gives them a simple interface to check server status, start it if it's down, and stop it when they're done — all without touching the underlying infrastructure.
+Built with Python and discord.py, restricted to a private admin channel and specific Discord roles so only the right people can run commands.

 A Discord bot for controlling an Arma 3 server via Discord commands.
 Built with Python and discord.py, running as a systemd service on Ubuntu.

 ## Features